FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 -----|-------------|----------
 id | An identifier for the data structure holding the agent data.
 The id is to be used as a "fragment identifier" as defined by [RFC 3986, Section 3.5](http://tools.ietf.org/html/rfc3986#section-3.5).
 As such, the constraints of the id are provided in the definition of the media type (e.g. XML, JSON) of the data structure. | string identifiers | Identifiers for the agent.
 When an identifier for an agent is also an identifier for a person, the data in the person describes the agent. | List of [`http://gedcomx.org/v1/Identifier`](#identifier-type).
-Order is preserved. name | The name of the person or organization. | string homepage | The homepage of the person or organization. | [URI](#uri) openid  | The [openid](http://openid.net/) of the person or organization. | [URI](#uri) accounts  | The online accounts of the person or organization. | List of [`http://gedcomx.org/v1/OnlineAccount`](#online-account).
+Order is preserved. names | The names of the person or organization.
+If more than one name is provided, names are assumed to be given in order of preference, with the most preferred name in the first position in the list. | List of [`http://gedcomx.org/TextValue`](#text-value) homepage | The homepage of the person or organization. | [URI](#uri) openid  | The [openid](http://openid.net/) of the person or organization. | [URI](#uri) accounts  | The online accounts of the person or organization. | List of [`http://gedcomx.org/v1/OnlineAccount`](#online-account).
 Order is preserved.